 Distance Education Student Activities

 Service trips are a great opportunity for Liahona students and families.
 Learning should motivate us to do some greater good in the world, and these trips provide remarkable experiences to turn learning into action.
-Past projects have included travel to the Mexico Yucatán area and a Navajo reservation.
-We have worked at orphanages fixing water tanks and plumbing, re-roofing, cleaning wells and outdoor water systems, rebuilding schoolhouses and teacher homes, providing medical and dental care, donations of school supplies and clothing/shoes to children and families in need.
+Past projects have included travel to the Mexico Yucatán area a Navajo reservation, and the Philippines.
+We have worked at orphanages fixing water tanks and plumbing, re-roofing, cleaning wells and outdoor water systems, rebuilding schoolhouses and teacher homes, providing medical and dental care, donations of school supplies, and clothing/shoes to children, and families in need.

 Service Trips costs includes: